 People have many variations of what the word means and how they associate themselves with the word.
-I’ve heard undeniable opiate addicts swear they aren’t junkies, because they don’t slam.
+I’ve heard undeniable opiate addicts swear they aren’t junkies because they don’t slam.
 Total bullshit.
-If you are addicted to opiates – your a junky.
-If you’re constant thinking about your next fix – Where it’s going to come from?
+If you are addicted to opiates – you’re a junky.
+If you’re constantly thinking about your next fix – Where it’s going to come from?
 How will you pay for it?
-How your going to get it in you?
+How you are going to get it in you?
 Don’t even bother to deny it.
 You’re a junky.
 Heroin addicts do not have the monopoly on the word.
-If you’re addicted to Vicodine, you’re a junky.
+If you’re addicted to Vicodin, you’re a junky.
 And in addition, you’re a stupid junky.
-Stop taking all the Tylenol.
+Stop taking all that Tylenol.
 Heroin addicts, especially the ones that mainline, are simply the most efficient junkies.

 But let’s look at the topic more subjectively, I decided to see what some of the more common or reputable dictionaries had to say on the matter.
 Here are a couple of the samplings: